 It is remarkable how many scientists, philosophers, and other intellectuals have wasted so much of their and their readers’ time in speculating about and trying

-Sweet is the lore which Nature brings; Our meddling intellect Misshapes the beauteous forms of things:- We murder to dissect. – William Wordsworth In
+Sweet is the lore which Nature brings; Our meddling intellect Misshapes the beauteous forms of things:- We murder to dissect. – William Wordsworth In his

 Water is H2O, hydrogen two parts, oxygen one, but there is also a third thing, that makes it water, and nobody knows what it is.

-A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present, or
+A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present,

 A common mistake made by authors of fiction, in particular inexperienced authors, but even by some who are renowned, is to attribute to one of